d0nghyunkang/d0nghyunkang.github.io/_pages/about.md

 # Welcome!

-I am a PhD student at the Department of Finance, Copenhagen Business School.
+I am a PhD student at the Department of Finance, Copenhagen Business School (CBS).
 My research interests are empirical corporate finance, bankruptcy, and machine learning.
 You can find my CV [here](https://d0nghyunkang.github.io/files/CV_DonghyunKang.pdf) and a list of my ongoing projects below.

 ## Working papers